iann0036/tf-cfn-provider/docs/providers/azurerm/AppService.md

 `PossibleOutboundIpAddresses` - A comma separated list of outbound IP addresses - such as `52.23.25.3,52.143.43.12,52.143.43.17` - not all of which are necessarily in use.
 Superset of `outbound_ip_addresses`.

-`SourceControl` - A `source_control` block as defined below, which contains the Source Control information when `scm_type` is set to `LocalGit`.
+`SourceControl` - A `source_control` block as defined below, which contains the Source Control information when `ScmType` is set to `LocalGit`.

 `SiteCredential` - A `site_credential` block as defined below, which contains the site-level credentials used to publish to this App Service.

-`Identity` - An `identity` block as defined below, which contains the Managed Service Identity information for this App Service.
+`Identity` - An `Identity` block as defined below, which contains the Managed Service Identity information for this App Service.

 `PrincipalId` - The Principal ID for the Service Principal associated with the Managed Service Identity of this App Service.